-Note: The Graduate Student Mentorship Program is a new program in 2024, and it is different from the Conference Mentorship Program.
-For more information on the conference program, check out this post: https://ssarherps.org/2024/05/ssar-2024-conference-mentorship-program/
+Note: The Graduate Student Mentorship Program is year-long mentorship program for graduate students, and it is different from the Conference Mentorship Program.
+For more information on the conference program, check out this page: https://ssarherps.org/conference-mentorship-program/

 Program overview: